ahmedmon3m/Sales-Analysis/README.md

 # Sales-Analysis Using Power BI
-this Dataset is about Office Chair sales During 2020 The steps I followed to Make This Report is :
+This Dataset is about Office Chair sales During 2020 The steps I followed to Make This Report is :
   1- Getting The Data
   2- Defining the question.